 Yes… sorry.
 Australia taxes anything it can, as a rule.

 “But I don’t even live in the country…”

 It doesn’t matter if you don’t live here.
-In fact, if you don’t vote, you can’t complain, so they’ll tax you even more, as a rule.
-But read on, and we’ll explain how to keep things nice with the Australian Taxation Office (ATO for short) and how to ensure you don’t pay more tax than you need to.
+In fact, if you don’t vote, you can’t complain so they’ll tax you even more.
+But read on, and we’ll explain how to keep things amicable with the Australian Taxation Office (ATO for short) and how to ensure you don’t pay more tax than you need to.